Is Siam Niramit Phuket worth watching?

-Siam Niramit Phuket is a surprisingly great show narrating 700 years of Thailand history.
-The stage is immense, the choreography involving more than a hundred people is spotless and the narration simple and clear enough for everyone to understand each scene.
-The sound system is superb and immerses you in a fantastic world based on centuries of Thai myths, legends and beliefs.
+Siam Niramit Phuket is a surprising show narrating 700 years of Thailand history.
+The stage is immense, the choreography involving more than a hundred people is spotless.
+The narration is simple and clear enough for everyone to understand each scene.
+The superb sound system immerses you in a fantastic world based on centuries of Thai myths and legends.
 It is seriously impressive.

 The Thai Village at Siam Niramit

 Siam Niramit is all about Thailand.
-The large park surrounding the theatre recreates traditional Thai villages with wooden houses from each of the major regions of Thailand.
-Each house displays what the province is famous for, food or handicrafts, but it’s nowhere like a museum.
+The large park surrounding the theatre recreates traditional Thai villages from the major regions of Thailand.
+Each wooden houses displays what the province is famous for, food or handicrafts.
+It’s nowhere like a museum.
 The Thai village is a beautiful photo playground and the boys and girls welcoming you in each home are fun and friendly.
-You are invited to try some local food (Kanom Krok and Kao Mao are great) and explain a little what this house was for and how people lived in it.
+You are invited to try some local food and understad what this house was for and how people lived in it.

-If you arrive early you can walk around and take photos, or even play with an old fashioned fun fair (actually those balloon games are still used in nowadays fairs).
+If you arrive early, you can walk around and take photos, or even play with an old fashioned funfair.
+Actually those balloon popping games are still used in nowadays fairs.
 While waiting for dinner, you can eventually explore several large shops selling a mix of Thai silk and souvenirs from Siam Niramit.
 The clothing and accessories on display are well designed and comfortable.

 Siam Niramit Buffet Dinner

-Open from 5.30 pm, the buffet dinner located upstairs is gigantic, able to accommodate a thousand guests but is hardly used, most visitors prefer to come only for the show.
-We tried it, and while choice is vast and the food is good, unless you are a big group, it’s probably better to have dinner somewhere more cosy and intimate that this large room.
+Open from 5.30 pm, the buffet dinner located upstairs is gigantic, able to accommodate a thousand guests.
+It is hardly used as most visitors prefer to come only for the show.
+We tried it, and while choice is vast and the food is good, unless you are a big group, it’s probably better to have dinner somewhere more intimate than this large room.
 On the other hand, dinner only costs 300 baht for adults and 150 baht for children, good value if you enjoy buffets!

-After dinner and before the show starts, you can enjoy an impressive warriors’ parade with costumes and a couple of elephants (yes, they could do as well without them).
-The display takes place in front of an immense Naga sculpture, a mythical Thai dragon in large water and light show.
+After dinner and before the show starts, you can enjoy an impressive warriors’ parade with costumes and a couple of elephants.
+They definitely could do without elephants.
+The display takes place in front of a large Naga sculpture, a mythical Thai dragon standing in water.

 At 8.30 pm it’s time for the show and you are invited to the theatre, and to deposit any camera or recording equipment at a dedicated counter.
 You can keep your mobile but don’t even try to use it; staff are standing nearby to remind you instantly about the strict no photo policy.

 The amphitheatre is immense with the red velvet seats you can expect in theatres and cinemas.
 We booked a platinum seat to have the best possible view, but strangely the gold seats are closer the stage!
 We asked, and the reason is that some performance happened between gold and platinum areas so we could enjoy the whole effect better.
-Anyway, the slightly elevated seats were perfect to give us an entire view of the stage, too close may not be as good as you would think.
+Anyway, the slightly elevated seats were perfect for giving us a complete view of the stage.
+Seats too close to the stage may not be as good as you would think.
 Note that before the show starts, just like in movie theatres, you will have to stand up for the national anthem.